 Treatment communities have strict guidelines to follow as they develop their programs.
 Insurance companies and regulatory agencies require it.
-To be defined as an IOP, an organization must provide a minimum of nine hours of treatment each week, and it’s typically delivered in three sessions that last for three hours apiece.

-In an overview article published in the journal Psychiatric Services, the authors suggest that some programs offer lengthier programs, so their clients spend more time in therapy each week.
+In an overview article published in the journal Psychiatric Services, the authors suggest that some programs offer lengthier programs, so their patients spend more time in therapy each week.
 Others provide a step-down program, so your therapy hours might decline as your sobriety strengthens.

 When you’re not in therapy, you’re either living at home or in a sober community.
 You’ll have time to work, care for your family, nourish your hobbies, and otherwise go about your life.